Write references

 Choose a reference style

 There are many different reference styles.
-Find out what style is used in your subject area.
-Below you will find style guides for some reference styles that are common at KTH.
+Always check if there are any instructions regarding which style you should use.
+If not, find out which style is used in your subject area.
+Below you will find guides for some reference styles that are common at KTH.

 APA